samerps/Blender-FastHenry/README.md

 - **blue** bounding boxes are drawn around each plane object

-## Extension Capabilities
+## 3. Extension Capabilities

+### Connected and mutually-coupled objects

 - Separate curves within the same curve object will be considered as a single coil, the end point of each individual will be automatically  connected to the start point of the next curve.
 This connection will be automatically visually displayed as a single solid line.
 - Multiple curve objects will considered as mutually coupled.

+### Ports
+- ports are automatically assigned between the first curve point and the last curve point of each curve object
+- port arrow and text visibility can be controlled in the geometry node modifier panel

+### Planes
+- planes can only parallel to xy, xz, or yz planes, no arbitrary rotation allowed.

+### Electromag Nodes integration
-- Combine with ElectroMag Nodes to visualize magnetic field.
+- Combine with [ElectroMag Nodes](https://blendermarket.com/products/electromag-nodes) to visualize magnetic fields.

-## Limitations
+## 4. Limitations

 ### FastHenry limitations
 As this extension uses FastHenry, it is bound by the same limitations of FastHenry itself, specifically: